 BMI View: Switzerland's epidemiological profile will continue to be attractive to manufacturers of medicines for non-communicable diseases.
 Despite the relative rapid uptake of innovative pharmaceuticals, the burden of chronic conditions will account for a large proportion of the total disease burden over the next 15 years.
 Like many other developed states, Switzerland is introducing cost-containment measures to restrict the commercial opportunities presented to drugmakers.

 Headline Expenditure Projections

-BMI View: Growth opportunities are limited in Switzerland as a result of market maturity; however, the country's high per capita incomes and strong demand from the local population for the latest technologies means it continues to be one of the most lucrative markets in Europe.
-There has been large investment made by operators in infrastructure, with the incumbent Swisscom investing aggressively in fibre and LTE since 2012.
-The competition has also been investing in LTE, with all three mobile network operators offering...
+BMI View: The maturity of the Swiss telecoms market means there are severely diminished opportunities for subscription growth; however, the country's high per capita incomes and strong demand for the latest technologies means it continues to be one of the most lucrative markets in Europe.
+The lucrative nature of the market is reflected in the large investments made by operators in infrastructure, with the incumbent Swisscom investing aggressively in fibre and LTE s...